Tawnygoody/Fastara/README.md

     for easy viewing on future visits to the site.
     6. As a returning visitor, I want to be able to remove saved recipe's from my profile should I no longer require them.
-    7. As a returning visitor, I want to to be able to access recipe information such as calories, prep time and cook time to see whether the recipe is suitable for my needs.
+    7. As a returning visitor, I want to to be able to access recipe information such as the ingedients and method.

 - Frequent User Goals
     1. As a frequent visitor, I want to be able to upload recipes to the website, and have access to